-The person responsible for dealing with your matter is the person whose name appears on your Case Fact Sheet.
-The Case Fact Sheet also sets out the assistant or secretary who may be able to help with your enquiries and who will be pleased to take any message for you.
+The person responsible for dealing with your matter is the person whose name appears in your retainer letter.
+The retainer letter also sets out the assistant or secretary who may be able to help with your enquiries and who will be pleased to take any message for you.
 We will try to avoid changing the people who handle your work but if this cannot be avoided, for example in the case of absence due to holidays, illness or parental leave, we will tell you promptly of any change and why it may be necessary.

-Unless you tell us otherwise, you agree to us communicating with you, including sending bills and other confidential information, by normal, unencrypted email, using the email address(es) you have given us from time to time.
+Unless you tell us otherwise, we will communicate with you, including sending bills and other confidential information, by post or normal, unencrypted email, using the email address(es) you have given us.
 You should be aware that there is a risk that emails (in particular when unencrypted) may be intercepted, delayed or corrupted or may fail to be delivered.
 We may also send you communications via SMS text messaging if you have provided us with your mobile telephone number unless you tell us not to.

 Unless we have agreed otherwise, our charges will be based on the time spent on your matter, applying our hourly charging rates as applicable from time to time.

 From time to time we may arrange for some of the work on your matter to be carried out by persons not directly employed by us; such work will be charged to you at the hourly rate as if we had done the work ourselves.